heremaps/here-data-sdk-cpp/README.md

 ## Why Use

-The HERE OLP Edge SDK C++ provides support for core HERE Open Location Platform (OLP) use cases through a set of native C++ interfaces.
+The HERE OLP SDK for C++ provides support for core HERE Open Location Platform (OLP) use cases through a set of native C++ interfaces.
 The SDK is intended to save your time and effort on using OLP REST APIs and provides a set of stable APIs that simplify complex OLP operations and remove the burden of keeping up to date with the latest OLP REST API changes.

 It's a modern (C++11 or later), lightweight, and modular SDK with minimal dependencies that is targeted towards a wide range of hardware platforms, from embedded devices to desktops.